oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-open-api/helidon-open-api.md

 Towards the end of the output you can see that the Maven jandex plugin is run.

-### Viewing the initial OpenAPI spec
+## Step 5:  Viewing the initial OpenAPI spec
-Now we've added an annotation covering the initial contents let's look at it.
+Now we've added an annotation covering the initial contents and built the index let's look at it.
 You must have created the jandex index as described above and stopped any existing instances (there is no need to have the stockmanager running, but if it already is don't worry)

-  6. Start the storefront service running using the Main class as before, this will cause the jandex.idx file to be read.
+  1. Start the storefront service running using the Main class as before, this will cause the jandex.idx file to be read.

-  7. In a terminal window type
+  2. In a terminal window type

   - `curl  http://localhost:8080/openapi`